Connect to Your Target Tanzu Account

-Make sure the PCF user account is assigned Admin, Org Manager, or Space Manager role.
+Make sure the TAS user account is assigned Admin, Org Manager, or Space Manager role.
 The user account must be able to update spaces, orgs, and applications.

-For more information, see Orgs, Spaces, Roles, and Permissions from Pivotal.
+For more information, see Orgs, Spaces, Roles, and Permissions from Tanzu.

 For steps on setting up all Cloud Providers, see Add Cloud Providers.